 It is estimated that with starvation, collisions, and other dangers in the wild, only 40-60 percent of pups will make it through the first couple of years.

-Fatal injuries from collisions can hurt their chances of reaching their full potential as are fighting with other wolves due to the territory.
+Fatal injuries from collisions can hurt their chances of reaching their full potential and fighting with other wolves for territory.

 Their prey can often fight back, with moose and bison inflicting injuries with both antlers, claws, and hooves.

-The fur of a wolf can be many colors and will depend on the species of the wolf, with not all gray wolves being gray.
+The fur of a wolf can be many colors and depend on the wolf species, with not all gray wolves being gray.
 They can range from black, brown, grey, ocher, cream, and various shades of blonde.

-- Arctic wolf – Arctic wolves coats are ideally suited to their environment, and give excellent camouflage.
+- Arctic wolf – Arctic wolf coats are ideally suited to their environment and give excellent camouflage.
 The arctic wolf is almost entirely white in winter, with yellow, grey, and black hair in places.